TempeHS/2026CT-BioMech-Matthew.C-Zachary-B/cleaner_lungs/air_quality.md

 I believe the setup prints " waiting to init..", until it has initiated, then if it has not after 20 seconds, then it prints "Sensor error"
 End of 17/11/25
 ----------------------------------
+Added serial monitor setup in source file
+Debugged part of this file